 As an owner and manager of real property, the Trust is subject to various laws relating to environmental matters.
 These laws impose liability for the cost of removal and remediation of certain hazardous materials released or deposited on properties owned or managed by the Trust or on adjacent properties.
 The failure to remove or remediate such substances or locations, if any, could adversely affect the Trust's ability to sell such real estate or to borrow using such real estate as collateral and could potentially also result in claims against the Trust.
-As a result, Phase 1 environmental site assessments are completed prior to the acquisition of any property.
-Once the property is acquired, environmental assessment programs ensure continued compliance with all laws and regulations governing environmental and related matters.
+As a result, phase 1 environmental site assessments are completed prior to the acquisition of any property.
+Once the property is acquired, environmental and related matters.
 The Trust's management is responsible for ensuring compliance with environmental legislation and is required to report quarterly to the Trust's Board of Trustees.
 The Trust has certain properties that contain hazardous substances, and management has concluded that the necessary remediation costs will not have a material impact on its operations.
 The Trust has obtained environmental insurance on certain assets to further manage risk.